Doctor insights on:

 Positive attraction: Chlorhexidine gluconate has a positive chemical charge; it is attracted to the negative charge on certain bacteria in the mouth.
 This attractn affects the bacterial cell membrane & causes increased permeability for immediate antimicrobial activity.
 Chlorhx is also attracted to neg charged surfs on oral tissue.
 This additional attractn gives chlorhx sustained action that can help prevent the plaque. ...Read more

 - Calcium gluconate for magnesium toxicity

 - Magnesium gluconate vs magnesium oxide

-- Does seaweed curb your appetite?
+- Does taking vitamins increase your appetite?

-- Does caffeine suppress your appetite?
+- Does naltrexone control your appetite?

 - Drink high in magnesium